 If you need more ideas, DaisyFresh has compiled a booklet of something like 373 ways to use yogurt.
 Just remember; it tastes good, it’s packed with B vitamins, protein, and calcium, it aids digestion, and very learned doctors believe it can — if eaten regularly — materially lengthen your life.
 Besides that, it’s dirt cheap when you make it yourself: 20 or 30 cents a quart.

 Once you really get into making your own, you’ll want a “Culturizer” or yogurt maker.
-This is a constant-temperature, electrically-heated base and a set of poly or glass (which I prefer) containers with tight fitting lids.
-Culturizers make four individual pints or quarts of yogurt at a time, take out all the hassle, are foolproof, cost from 10 to 15 dollars and can save you 50 to 100 dollars or more a year for years.
+This is a constant-temperature, electrically heated base and a set of poly or glass (which I prefer) containers with tight fitting lids.
+Culturizers make four individual pints or quarts of yogurt at a time, take out all the hassle, are foolproof, cost from $10 to $15, and can save you $50 to $100 or more a year for years.

 For subsequent batches, set aside a small portion of yogurt from the first batch.
-Within 3 to 5 days, “grow” another batch of yogurt following the above directions and using one quart of milk and 1 tablespoon of the “starter.”
+Within three to five days, “grow” another batch of yogurt following the above directions and using one quart of milk and 1 tablespoon of the “starter.”
 Renew culture after one month.

 Ingredients and Tools

-The rest is easy: Mix the yogurt with the milk, cover, place in the pot, fill to the brim of the jar with water and leave for 8 to 10 hours.
+2. The rest is easy: Mix the yogurt with the milk, cover, place in the pot, fill to the brim of the jar with water, and leave for eight to 10 hours.
 Then taste.
 If the yogurt is watery and still tastes more like milk than yogurt, let it set for a few more hours.
 If the culture is sour, try a lower temperature or a shorter time with the next batch.
 Refrigerate.